xkomczax/jirikomarek.net/_posts/2017-01-01-the-home-project-launched.md

 tags:   [Home, Projects]
 ---

 The [Home project]({{site.baseurl}}/home/) strains to introduce the places which I call home.
-Being born and growing up in the heart of Drahanská vrchovina, my earliest memories are linked with the meadows, forests and creeks running through the highland.
+Being born and growing up in the heart of Drahanská vrchovina, my earliest memories are linked to meadows, forests and creeks running through the highland.

 ## Drahanská vrchovina
-Bounded by the vast flat land, *Drahanská vrchovina* highland stick out from Haná and Malá Haná regions.
-Norther part is gently turning into Zábřežská vrchovina while southern part is dominated by the Moravian Karst area.
+Bounded by the vast flat land, *Drahanská vrchovina* highland sticks out from Haná and Malá Haná regions.
+The landscape has a mildly wavy character, only the western and eastern boundaries are characterized by deep valleys and steep slopes.

-The Protivanovská and Štěpánovská planina are predominantly agricultural landscape with
+The northern part around Konice smoothly continues into Zábřežská vrchovina.

-The area between Sloup, Jedovnice and Adamov is dominated by the Moravian Karst, a limestone karst with deep valleys, caves and abbys. protected
+The highest parts around Horní Štěpánov, Lipová and Protivanov consist of a   mosaic of fields, meadows and forests.
+A lot of streams and rivers spring here and many bogs and waterlogged meadows are here protected as nature reserves.

-The western and eastern boundaries are characterised by deep valleys and steep slopes, the plateau itself is domniated by mildly waved landscape.
+The southern part between Sloup, Jedovnice and Adamov is characterized by a limestone karst with deep valleys, caves and abbys.
+It is protected as Chráněná krajinná oblast Moravský kras.

 <div class="row">
     <article class="article col col-12 col-t-12">